beakbahama/log/docs/stress.md

 This is why my attempts to communicate with her about the pain in my head were so crucial.
 It was an instinctive plea for that co-regulation.
 Telling her about my pain was the only tool I had, a continuation of a pattern where I would report a problem and she would help resolve it.

 But in this instance, the pattern broke.
 I remember telling her that the spot on my head hurt badly, and that her actions during stressful situations seemed to make it worse.
-The response was not one of comfort, but of threat.
+The response was not one of comfort. **Coming from a place of her own deep, unexpressed pain and stress,** her words felt like a threat.
 I recall her saying something to the effect of, "So it hurts your head when I talk to you \[during times of stress\]?
 Good!
 I'm going to use that to press on your head!"

 The shock of this was compounded moments later when one of my siblings said something like, "You told her?!", implying that this was a known vulnerability, a secret that I had just shared, letting our mother know that her words could cause us pain.